zenstackhq/zenstack-docs/blog/llm-acl/index.md

 ![Cover Image](cover.png)

 Large Language Models have shown the world its incredible versatility.
-One of its greatest powers is to turn fuzzy human language into executable code.
+One of its most remarkable powers is to turn fuzzy human language into executable code.
 This not only helps engineers improve their productivity but also enables non-technical people to achieve what used to require help from developers.

 Generating analytical data queries is one of the most popular use cases of LLM-based code generation.
 What can be cooler for business analysts than to ask a question in plain human language and get a visualization in seconds?
-In this post, I'll demonstrate a simple implementation, and will also cover an important but often overlooked topic: access control.
+In this post, I'll demonstrate a simple implementation and will also cover an important but often overlooked topic: access control.

 <!--truncate-->

 ## Requirements

-Suppose we have an e-commerce store selling electronics, furniture, and outdoor gears.
+Suppose we have an e-commerce store selling electronics, furniture, and outdoor gear.
 The store has the following (greatly simplified) data model:

 ```mermaid
 erDiagram